-The purpose of this WDAA Equipment and Attire Guide is to provide an explanation for and additional information about the appointments (attire and tack) allowed under the USEF Western Dressage Division.
-In the case of conflicting verbiage, the current online USEF Rule Book will supersede this document.
+The purpose of this WDAA Equipment and Attire Guide is to provide explanations and additional information and some visual guides about the appointments (attire and tack) allowed and not allowed under the USEF Western Dressage Division.
+In the case of conflicting verbiage, the current USEF WD Rule Book will supersede this document.